MaxChip101/deanlang/Readme.md

 ### About

-deanlang is an interpereted esoteric language that has a singular byte of memory that can be manipulated at once.
+deanlang is an interpereted esoteric scripting language

 ---

 ### Usage

-the command to use deanlang is `dean` which requires an input file which is the deanlang script.
+the command to use deanlang is `deanl` which requires an input file which is the deanlang script.

+The file extension for a deanlang script can be anything but it is recommended to use `.dl` to tell that it is a deanlang script

 ---

+### Functionality

+In deanlang, there are a couple of things that you should keep in mind.

+#### Main Byte

+This is a single byte of memory that can be manipulated

+#### The Reference

+This is a string of characters that can determine the variable you're referencing, or what goto you're referencing

+#### References

+These are spots in memory that store: byte data, and goto points

+---

 ### Syntax

-There are only a fre key words in the deanlang syntax which is to force simplicity.
+There are only a few key words in the deanlang syntax.

 #### Comments